Chelsea takeover imminent after final agreement reached | Sports-Games

 - United Kingdom

-The club said on Saturday that ''a final and definitive agreement was entered into last night'' to sell to the Boehly and Clearlake Capital consortium.
-The price is 2.5 billion pounds (USD 3.2 billion) — the highest ever for a sports team.
+The club said Saturday that ''a final and definitive agreement was entered into last night'' to sell to the Boehly and Clearlake Capital consortium.
+The price is 2.5 billion pounds ($3.2 billion) — the highest ever for a sports team.

 ''It is expected that the transaction will be completed on Monday,'' the club said.